IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/data_synthesis/_index.md

 A practical approach to this difficult situation is to forego any advanced modeling practices *ab initio* and begin instead with a simple baseline analysis of historical *vs* contemporary sources of biodiversity data.
-This depends on normalization of species occurrence data to establish a one-to-one correspondence between historical and contemporary records.
+This depends on normalization of species occurrence data to support the comparison of historical and contemporary species records.

+{{% pageinfo %}}
+What sounds like a straightforward task here is a thorny enough issue in its own right, and not treated here.
+For this tutorial we assume that names are in alignment and any synonymy is resolved between the data being compared.
+{{% /pageinfo %}}

 * Best practices are to adhere to the Darwin Core standard for species occurrence data.
 * Different communities may prefer to adhere to different taxonomic databases.
 Any taxonomic standard can be observed, as